Going Deeper: Two good reasons you should think about branded content

 Technology – particularly the advent of the DVR and on-demand video – has meant that audiences don’t have to watch TV commercials anymore, and so they don’t.
 They skip ahead, desperate to get rid of whatever is standing between them and the entertainment they actually want to watch.

 And because of the new ways of connecting with audiences that are available to marketers, old-school advertising just feels a bit, well, dated.
-And there’s nothing unsexier than something whose time has come and gone.

 Even the Superbowl, the last monument to the power of traditional advertising, is fading.
 78% of consumers see Superbowl spots as a form of entertainment, but only 10% of them report being influenced to buy the advertisers’ products.
 Ouch.